 If you have funding to do research in the UK (including learning new techniques) whether for a short duration of days or weeks, or for longer, you are likely to require a Tier 5 temporary worker - government authorised exchange visa which lasts for up to 24 months.
 This applies to formal research projects or collaboration at a UK research institution that is willing to act as your sponsor, and includes research as part of a PhD or postdoctoral fellowship.
 You will need to apply either as a “sponsored researcher” hosted by a UK university or a “Sponsored Scientific Researcher” hosted by a non-university research institution.

 Alternatively, if you have an offer of an internship to gain experience and skills with a UK organisation you may be eligible for a Tier 5 intern visa (for up to 12 months).

 If you have had a visa application refused, it may be because you did not provide adequate information about your planned activity, or that your intentions are better suited to a different visa category.
 It is therefore worth applying again under a different category.

-For more information see below, and consult the UKBA website.
+For more information see below, and consult the UK Visas & Immigration Website.